Lead is Dead! (Except for Starting Batteries)

 Cylindrical-cell battery failure

 Cylindrical cells are great performers but like anything the devil is in the details.
 Do you know how well your battery is put together?
-Battleborn uses Cylindrical cells and their construction is top notch but, not all drop-ins made from cylindrical cells can be compared to Battleborn.
+Battleborn uses cylindrical cells and their construction is not something we advise for mobile applications.

 How did we discover the spot weld failures?
 The zipper like discharge graph was a dead giveaway..
 After a discussion with the manufacturer we had to tell the customer to stop using his bank immediately…It had also lost significant capacity from over charging.
 His lead-acid charger that held 14.6V way too long 4 hours on every cycle.
 We were testing them for capacity when we discovered the spot weld failures (brand purposely obscured).
 In the screen grabs below you can see how varied the voltage was on discharge.We had wanted to run the discharge at 40A but the zippered graph was even worse at 40A so we ran the capacity test at 10A..